sizhang92/HiDDen-SDM17/README.md

 - financial.mat: includes the adjacency matrix of the bipartite financial network

 ## Usage
-Please refer to the demo code file demo.m and the descriptions in each file for the detailed information
+Please refer to the demo code file demo.m and the descriptions in each file for the detailed information.
+The code can be only used for academic purpose and please kindly cite our published paper.

 ## Reference
 Zhang, Si, et al. "HiDDen: Hierarchical Dense Subgraph Detection with Application to Financial Fraud Detection."
 Proceedings of the 2017 SIAM International Conference on Data Mining.
 Society for Industrial and Applied Mathematics, 2017.